siserin/blind9/doc/arm/reference.rst

    Specifies a list of addresses which require responses to use case-insensitive compression.
-This ACL can be used when ``named`` needs to work with clients that do not comply with the requirement in RFC 1034 to use case-insensitive name comparisons when checking for matching domain names.
+This ACL can be used when ``named`` needs to work with clients that do not comply with the requirement in :rfc:`1034` to use case-insensitive name comparisons when checking for matching domain names.

    If left undefined, the ACL defaults to ``none``: case-insensitive